 In a context where food resources are limited for both human and animal nutrition, it is important to realign our global food strategies and find new sustainable solutions to meet the global need for animal protein.
 Feed efficiency, which is the ratio of the amount of feed consumed to the amount of protein produced by the animal, allows us to evaluate the value of the ration.
-Solutions exist to improve this efficiency and thus offer the same amount of animal protein for human consumption using less resources
+Solutions exist to improve this efficiency and thus offer the same amount of animal protein for human consumption using fewer resources

 Improve feed palatability

-Palatability is a complex notion that can be defined as the acceptability of the feed by the animal, influenced by the environment and preconditioning aspects, taking in account not only the sensorial properties of the feed but also its post-ingestive effects (which are associated, as part of the learning phenomenon).
+Palatability is a complex notion that can be defined as the acceptability of the feed by the animal, influenced by the environment and preconditioning aspects, taking into account not only the sensorial properties of the feed but also its post-ingestive effects (which are associated, as part of the learning phenomenon).

 Palatability is an essential parameter in animal nutrition management.
 It has an influence on feeding activity and feed intake, which contribute to the supply of nutrients to meet maintenance and growth needs in different conditions, and thus to the performance of the farm.

 To meet this challenge of palatability, solutions exist, allowing to be part of an optimized feeding strategy.

 Reduce ammonia emissions

-Ammonia (NH3) is a colorless and harmful gas naturally produced by certain bacteria by degrading urea or uric acid present in the faeces of animals.
+Ammonia (NH3) is a colourless and harmful gas naturally produced by certain bacteria by degrading urea or uric acid present in the faeces of animals.
 This gas causes two major problems: on the one hand, the impact on the animals’ health (irritation, increased sensitivity to certain diseases, reduced performance, etc.) and on the other hand, the impact on the environment through air and soil pollution.
-Ammonia emissions in animal husbandry concern all types of production and is a key point to control in order to guarantee the good health of the animals.
+Ammonia emissions in animal husbandry concern all types of production and is a key point to control and to guarantee the good health of the animals.
 In aquaculture, ammonia (NH4), the aqueous form of ammonia, causes the same disorders as the gaseous form in land animals.